-With the php package, there are some addition extensions you can find within the package.
-To find these packages, type the following into your terminal;
+With the php package, there are some additional extensions you can find within the package.
+To find these packages, type the following into your terminal.

 You can then use yum install to install whatever additional package you want.

-In summary, the LAMP stack allows for flexibility and efficiency; LAMP been an open source stack, there is a vast ecosystem of users and developers.
-It also a secure architecture and well established encryption practices.
+In summary, the LAMP stack allows for flexibility and efficiency; LAMP is an open-source stack, there is a vast ecosystem of users and developers.
+It also has a secure architecture and well-established encryption practices.

 I hope you found this blog post helpful on how to setup and configure a lamp stack on CentOS.
 If you have any questions, please let me know in the comment session.